Benjamin & Marian Schuster Performing Arts Center

 The 56' x 36', 150-seat black box Mathile Theatre provides a rehearsal facility for the Dayton Philharmonic Orchestra and Dayton Opera and offers an intimate setting for smaller-scale performances.
 The careful attention to detail in the Schuster Center’s design allows it to be used concurrently with the main theatre.
 The space can also be rented for receptions, arts education programs, meetings, and performances.Rental Information

 The Kettering Wintergarden, a spectacular six-story glass atrium, ties the individual pieces of the Schuster Center together in grand fashion.
 The open air space is available for weddings, charity balls, corporate functions, formal dinners, and special events.
 The facility can accommodate events of up to 1,000 people.
 It features a fabulous elliptical staircase leading from the Wintergarden to the balcony lobby level, and 1,900 panes of patterned glass that keep heat out and energy in the building.
-The Wintergarden also includes The Dayton Power & Light Company Foundation community stage.Rental Information
+The Wintergarden also includes the AES Ohio Foundation community stage.Rental Information

 1 West Second Street